dotnet/docs-maui/docs/user-interface/graphics/paint/lineargradient.md

 ---
 title: ".NET MAUI Graphics: Linear gradient paint"
-description: "The .NET MAUI LinearGradientPaint class paints an area with a linear gradient." ms.date: 07/15/2021
+description: "The .NET MAUI graphics library includes a LinearGradientPaint class, that paints a graphical object with a linear gradient." ms.date: 07/15/2021
 ---